GetShortstack/docs/docs/full.md

   }
 ```

-# Shortstack CLI
+# Brev CLI

 If you have a development environment you like, you might prefer to
 develop there rather than go configure a new one in the browser.
 We get that!
-The Shortstack CLI will allow you to do everything the web app lets you do
+The Brev CLI will allow you to do everything the web app lets you do

 - create/delete endpoints
 - run them in the remote environment